top of page

 • Improving fascial glide through the thoracolumbar region

-• Enhancing rib and diaphragm mobility
+• Enhancing rib cage and diaphragm mobility

-• Restoring balanced pelvic mechanics
+• Supporting balanced pelvic mechanics

 Physiotherapy

-• Education on movement modification
+• Education on safe movement and activity modification

-• Graded exposure to bending and lifting
+• Graded exposure to bending, lifting, and twisting

-• Core stabilization strategies
+• Core stabilization and trunk control strategies

-• Hip strengthening to offload lumbar strain
+• Hip strengthening to reduce lumbar strain

 • Motor control retraining